technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 - Build a service dependency map and use it to define the dependent services dynamically

 ---

 ### Pattern: Infrastructure Correlation Mapping

 Single-metric alerts tell you something is wrong.
-Infrastructure correlation tells you why.
+They don't tell you why.

+I've watched engineers chase CPU alerts for an hour before realizing the actual problem was disk latency causing queued operations.
+The CPU wasn't the disease.
+It was the symptom.
+But the alert didn't know that, and neither did the engineer until they'd exhausted other possibilities.

 This pattern maps performance issues across compute, memory, and storage to identify bottleneck types.
+When you see "CPU+Disk" in the output, you know to look at storage first, not throw more compute at the problem.

 ```kusto
 // Infrastructure correlation during performance degradation